EOSgithub/linked-blog-starter-md/The Eighth Configuration.md

 "Because someone has to make the terrible choices.
 Because the alternative is worse."
 The Deliverer looked toward the great doors.
 "Because mortals deserve better than being pawns in godly games, and sometimes the only way to break the game is to become a monster yourself."

 Acastus helped his wife stand, then stepped protectively in front of her.
 "That's it?
-You destroy my wife, steal pieces of her divinity, and just... leave?"
+You assault my wife, insult me, and just... leave?"

 "I intend to, yes."